ddnexus/pagy/docs/toolbox/methods/nav_tag.md

 ==- Styles

 - default
-- `:boostrap`
+- `:bootstrap`
-  - Set `classes: 'pagination bootstrap class` to override the default `'pagination'` class.
+  - Set `classes: 'pagination bootstrap class'` to override the default `'pagination'` class.
 - `:bulma`
-  - Set `classes: 'pagination bulma class` to override the default `'pagination is-centered'` classes.
+  - Set `classes: 'pagination bulma class'` to override the default `'pagination is-centered'` classes.

 ==- Options

 - `slots: 9`
   - Override the default number of page `:slots` used for the navigation bar.
   - `slots < 7` causes the slots to be filled by contiguous pages around the current one
-  - `slots >= 7` causes the first and last slots to be occupied by first and last pages, separated by the rest with a `...` ( `:gap`) slot when needed.
+  - `slots >= 7` causes the first and last slots to be occupied by first and last pages, separated by the rest with a `...` (`:gap`) slot when needed.
   - Even numbers determine the current page to be in the central slot.
 - `compact: true`
   - Fill all the slots with contiguos pages, regardles the number of slots.